singleton2787/ogi-math-foundations/README.md

 | Coherence Tax (compute overhead) | +73% per-trial vs. baseline GRU |
 | Complexity reduction via Top-K Gating | O(n²dₘ) → O(k²dₘ + n(d꜀d_a)) |

 The stability test is the strongest empirical result.
-The -0.3% accuracy delta between baseline and OGI on single-modality reconstruction is theoretically expected and explained in Section VI-B of the paper — the coherence objective's benefit is conditional on genuine cross-modal ambiguity.
+The -0.3% accuracy delta between baseline and OGI on single-modality reconstruction is theoretically expected and explained in Section VI-B of the paper, the coherence objective's benefit is conditional on genuine cross-modal ambiguity.

 ---